ChandanNaik89/Machine-Learning-Algorithms/README.md

 Reinforcement learning is a feedback-based learning method, in which a learning agent gets a reward for each right action and gets a penalty for each wrong action.
 The agent learns automatically with these feedbacks and improves its performance.
 In reinforcement learning, the agent interacts with the environment and explores it.
 The goal of an agent is to get the most reward points, and hence, it improves its performance.
 The robotic dog, which automatically learns the movement of his arms, is an example of Reinforcementlearning.

 ## History of Machine Learning ##

+Before some years (about 40-50 years), machine learning was science fiction, but today it is the part of our daily life.
+Machine learning is making our day to day life easy from self-driving cars to Amazon virtual assistant "Alexa".
+However, the idea behind machine learning is so old and has a long history.
+Below some milestones are given which have occurred in the history of machine learning